Anas-Odeh/FibroTrack/README.md

 ## License ##
-FibroTrack is licensed under GPL-3.0.
+FibroTrack is licensed under MIT.
 See LICENSE for more details.